p1ng-request/docs/templates/Naas Dashboard/Naas_Dashboard_Financial_Consolidation.md

 **Author:** [Meriem Si](https://www.linkedin.com/in/meriem-si-104236181/)

-This notebook enables you to generate a dashboard to follow the financial consolidation.
+**Description:** This notebook provides a comprehensive dashboard for financial consolidation and analysis.

 ## Input